 Dr Galanis Konstantinos

-He is Deputy Board Member at The Bahamas Shipowners Association and Educational Counselor for MIT.
-He is a Commander (ret.) of the Hellenic Navy served onboard frigates, shipyards and Headquarters for 23 years.
-He received three graduate degrees from MIT, namely MSc in Ocean Systems Management, Naval Engineer and PhD in Naval Architecture, Marine Engineering and Applied Mechanics (the first non-American active duty Officer to receive such title in the history of MIT).
-He has taught for several years courses related to Naval Architecture, Marine Hydrodynamics and Maritime Economics.
+Ηolds three graduate degrees from MIT, namely MSc in Ocean Systems Management, Naval Engineer and PhD in Naval Architecture, Marine Engineering and Applied Mechanics (the first non-American active duty Officer to receive such title in the history of MIT).
+He has taught for several years courses related to Naval Architecture & Marine Hydrodynamics.
+He is a member of ABS European Technical Committee and ClassNK Greek Technical Committee.
 He has published several papers at International Journals, Conferences and events and has written several technical reports, projects and a book.

-He graduated from the Merchant Marine Academy.
-He granted the Diploma of Master A’.
-He has been elected for a Fellow Member of the ICS (FICS).
-He has a twenty – five years experience as Operator and Human Resource Manager in Greek Shipping Companies.
-He has worked as an operator at “Costamare Shipping Company”.
-At the moment he is the Operation Manager of the Globus Maritime Ltd. He has participated in many international shipping conferences.
+He graduated from the Merchant Marine Academy and he is a Master Mariner (Captain Class A).
+He has 25 years experience as Operator and Crew Manager in Greek Shipping Companies.
+He has worked as an operator at “Costamare Shipping Company” and Operations Manager of Globus Maritime Ltd. He has participated in many international shipping conferences.

 lambrou george, MICS